Walking for self-care

-7. Sleep better — a large study published in Science Direct found that those with a regular brisk walking routine improved their sleep hygiene and slept better and longer.
+7. Sleep better — a large study published in Science Direct found that those with a regular brisk walking routine improved their sleep hygiene and achieve better and longer sleep.

 8. Ease pain — research presented at the American Academy of Pain Medicine found that moderate activity like walking can substantially reduce chronic pain.

 9. Breathe better — proper breathing techniques combined with walking (also known as “breathwalk”) are a powerful wellness duo, according to several studies such as one published in the World Journal of Gastroenterology.

 10. Alleviate allergies — a study published in the Journal of Annals of Allergy, Asthma & Immunology showed that walking moves allergens through the body, significantly reducing the impact of allergy symptoms such as sneezing and running nose.

 11. Improve relationships — walking with friends and family is a wonderful way to connect while getting a workout in.
 A study in the Psychology of Sport and Exercise journal found that when you walk it sets a positive example and motivates loved ones to walk too.